zopefoundation/Zope/docs/maintenance.rst

 - Garden the change log and check it for spelling issues.

+- Possibly update the roadmap document so the to be created release matches the roadmap.

 - Check the future PyPI long description for ReST errors::

   $ bin/longtest